Kyagara/crescent/README.md

 ## What 'works' right now:

-With `start` you can launch an application by passing the file path to your app, optionally give it a custom name with `-n` (defaults to the file name), you can pass an `interpreter` with `-i`, for example, if you have a python project you can pass `-i python3`.
+With `start` you can launch an application by passing the file path to your executable, optionally give it a custom name with `-n` (defaults to the file name), you can pass an `interpreter` with `-i`, for example, if you have a python project you can pass `-i python3`.
 If you provide a `java` interpreter it will add a `-jar` argument automatically.
 Arguments can be added using `-a`, if your arguments have spaces make sure to use quotes after `-a` like `-a "-Xms10G -Xmx10G"`.

 You can `list` the running applications.

-You can `log` an application `.log` file, this will simply output the file in the terminal.
+You can `log` an application's `.log` file, you can specify the amount of `lines` with `-l` (defaults to 200).
+After printing the log, it will watch the file for any new lines added to it.

 You can `send` a command to the provided application.

-You can `attach` to an application, you can watch logs in realtime and send commands.
+You can `attach` to an application, which let's you watch logs in realtime and send commands.

 Log, PID and the application's socket are located in `/home/<user>/.crescent/apps/<app>`.